chinesedfan/codejam/2019/kickstart/README.md

 Precompute the minimum xor sum for all bits.
 Then determine bit by bit, from left to right.
 Try to set as 1 greedily, unless the current sum or the sum of remaining bits will exceed M.

+#### Problem C. Shifts

+Brute-force can pass small set.
+For large set, it need divide into 2 halves.
+Group all pairs of each half by points A, and sort B descending order.
+For each pair of the left half, collect all Bs with valid A in the right half, and count valid Bs by scanning each group of B with a moving index.